 Any voter can get a ballot using the accessible vote-by-mail system.
 You can use a screen-reader, head-pointer, sip and puff, or another device to mark your ballot.

-The system opens to local voters starting 29 days before Election Day.
+The system opens to San Francisco voters starting February 5.
 Follow these steps to use the system:

 Step 1: Log in to the accessible vote-by-mail system and review the instructions.

 Step 2: Mark and review your ballot, using a mouse, keyboard, or assistive device.

 Step 3: Print your marked ballot or save it as a PDF file to print out later.

 Step 4: Prepare your accessible ballot return envelope.
 You can either: